 7. More than 50% of the children who died because of a DUI-induced crash were being driven by an intoxicated driver.

-8. The highest number of drunk driving deaths occurred in California (1,120 incidents).
+8. The highest number of drunk driving deaths occurred in Texas (1,439 incidents).

-The next ones in line are Florida (839) and North Carolina (413).
-In comparison, the safest state is Vermont, with only 18 deaths due to drunk driving.
+(Backgroundchecks.org) The next ones in line are California (1,069) and Florida (814).
+In comparison, the safest state when it comes to drunk driving is Vermont, with only 15 deaths due to drunk driving.

 9. Drunk driving contributed to 84% of all of Connecticut’s driving fatalities.